DworkinLab/Unsafe_Sex_Repo/Supplement_Data/Readme.md

 ## Summary of additional data collected and additional information

+*May not all be included in the end (some info may be redundant so ignore)*

 ### Methods:

   The methods for these experiments can be found with the Experimental methods